Is Michael B. Jordan in "Black Panther: Wakanda Forever"? Here's the Deal

-The end of the first Black Panther certainly seemed to close the door on Killmonger's arc within the Marvel movie universe.
-After being defeated by a revived T'Challa, Killmonger refused his cousin's offer to save his life and instead requested to be allowed to die watching the Wakandan sunset and to be buried at sea, like his ancestors who chose death over slavery.
-He's last seen removing the fatal spear from his body and dying peacefully with his cousin by his side.
+The end of the first "Black Panther" certainly seemed to close the door on Killmonger's arc within the Marvel movie universe.
+After being defeated by a revived T'Challa, Killmonger refused his cousin's offer to save his life and instead requested to be allowed to die watching the Wakandan sunset and buried at sea, like his ancestors who chose death over slavery.
+He's last seen removing the spear T'Challa stabbed him with from his body, dying peacefully with his cousin by his side.
 But even in death, Killmonger left a lasting impact on T'Challa.

 The villain's mission to share Wakanda's resources, aka vibranium, with marginalized communities around the world sets up "Wakanda Forever"'s plot after T'Challa opened the country's borders at the end of the first film.
 This later makes the beloved nation a target for poachers and governments who wish to exploit vibranium for their own nefarious uses, eventually leading to a war called by Princess Shuri (Letitia Wright) against the underwater kingdom of Talokan and its leader Namor (Tenoch Huerta), which all somehow connects back to Killmonger.

 So how does the villain make his return in "Wakanda Forever"?
 Read ahead for a breakdown.

 Killmonger's Cameo in "Black Panther: Wakanda Forever"